serene-brew/ReconSentinel/CODE-OF-CONDUCT.md

 Maintainers may remove contributions or restrict access for violations.

 ---
-Copyright © 2025 knightsky-cpu
+Copyright © 2025 knightsky-cpu <br>
-Licensed to serene-brew org
+Licensed to Serene-Brew Org.